oddbird/oddleventy/content/work/quarqnet.md

 ### Hi-Fi Mockups

-After the design direction for a user story is approved, we create static or interactive mockups, often using [Adobe Xd].
+After the design direction for a user story is approved, we create static or interactive mockups, often using [Adobe XD].
 These mockups allow us to experiment with brand implementation as well as clarify user flow and interaction – identifying sticking points and iterating quickly.
 In conversation with Quarq, we worked to create a simple,